What We Believe

 Finally, in everything, we are a family bound together by love.
 Right belief, expressed pridefully, is not love.
 Wrong belief, permitted freely, is also not love.
 Right belief, championed by love, is what Jesus embodied.
 We, the Body of Christ, should be a living expression of the same.

 We believe the Bible is the story of God and His people.
 It is not merely a textbook for information, but a guide for transformation.
-We believe the Scriptures are the inspired word of God, useful to preserve knowledge and instruct us in the truth (Malachi 2:7).
+We believe the Scriptures are the inspired word of God, useful to preserve knowledge and instruct us in the truth (2 Timothy 3:16-17).
 However, we recognize that knowledge alone is not enough; the Pharisees diligently studied the Scriptures but refused to come to Jesus to have life (John 5:39-40).
-We read the Bible to encounter Jesus, to have our minds renewed, and to understand the reality of the Kingdom of God (Romans 12:2).
+We read the Bible to encounter Jesus, to have our minds renewed, and to understand the reality of the Kingdom of God (Hebrews 4:12).

 We believe in one God who exists eternally as a community of loving persons: Father, Son, and Holy Spirit.
 God is light, and in Him, there is no darkness at all (1 John 1:5).
 He is the perfect Father who runs to meet us in our brokenness (Luke 15:20).
 Jesus prayed that we would be one just as He and the Father are one (John 17:21-22).
 The Trinity is our model for community and the foundation of all reality.